Will AI Replace Photojournalists? The Camera Never Lies — But AI Edits Do

 Looking Ahead to 2028

 By 2028, overall exposure is projected to reach 59% with automation risk climbing to 40%.
 [Estimate] The increase will come from better AI editing tools and automated photo selection algorithms, not from robots with cameras.
+The technical bar for what AI can do with images will keep rising, and the photojournalists who do not adapt will find themselves slower and less competitive than those who do.

 The career advice for photojournalists is counterintuitive: lean into the field work that AI cannot do, and use AI tools to handle the desk work faster.
 The decisive moment — Henri Cartier-Bresson's term for the instant when composition, emotion, and meaning align in a single frame — remains a fundamentally human act.

-If you are a photojournalist, your eye and your courage are your competitive advantage.
+Your eye and your courage are your competitive advantage.
 AI handles the pixels.
 You handle the truth.
 See the full data at [Photojournalists.]

-AI-assisted analysis based on data from the Anthropic economic impact study, BLS occupational projections, and ONET task databases.*
+AI-assisted analysis based on data from the Anthropic economic impact study, BLS occupational projections for photographers and news reporters and journalists, the OECD Employment Outlook (2023), and ONET task databases.\*

 Analysis based on the Anthropic Economic Index, U.S. Bureau of Labor Statistics, and O*NET occupational data.
 Learn about our methodology